Automated Packaging Systems Technician

 After the Northwood Tech Automated Packaging Systems Technician Program

-Upon completion of the program, you will obtain an technical diploma in Automated Packaging Systems Technician and a technical diploma in Mechatronics Basics.
+Upon completion of the program, you will earn technical diplomas in Automated Packaging Systems Technician and Mechatronics Basics.

 After you complete your two-year Automated Packaging Systems Technician technical diploma at Northwood Tech, you can transfer to another college to continue your education and earn your bachelor's degree.